 Value of the tow truck or equipment as collateral

-Applying through a platform like Clarify Capital.
+Apply through a direct lender or platform like Clarify Capital.
 We match borrowers, including those with challenged credit, to lenders who offer flexible financing solutions.

-While interest rates will likely be higher for subprime applicants, you can still access competitive options that meet your financing needs.
+While interest rates will likely be higher for subprime applicants, you can still access competitive finance agreements that meet your needs.
 Getting pre-approved also helps clarify what terms you qualify for, without affecting your credit score.

 Get Pre-Qualified for Tow Truck Financing